 Paper raffia is also an eco-friendly paper ribbon and a great alternative to plastic-based curling ribbon.
 It is biodegradable and recyclable and in red and bright colors, is perfect for holiday celebrations or for gifts under the Christmas tree.

 A gift tag adds to the sentimental value of a gift, and however, just like the rest of the wrapping, it goes in the trash.
-You may skip the gift tag to reduce waste, but use a tag made from the recycled paper if you must use one.
+You may skip the gift tag to reduce waste, but use a tag made from recycled paper if you must use one.

 In 1917, the Hall brothers introduced Fancy wrapping paper1, and the art of wrapping has become more and more elaborate over the years.
 Globally, the value of the gift-wrapping product market was $15.11 billion in 2018.
 Experts predict the market will be worth $24.9 billion by 20252.
 This shows how highly people value wrapped gifts and that the tradition is not stopping soon.